manifold-systems/manifold/docs/articles/class_objects_arent_oop.md

 }
 ```
 The problem with this example is that it implies meta and static features share the same space.
 For example, the
 Class#getName() method prevents a class from defining its own, unrelated getName().
-We could add a 'static' qualifier
+Perhaps add a 'static' qualifier
 to fix that.

 ```java